How To Tell if a Private Investigator is Following You

 It’s difficult to see through window film which allows 20% of light (and under) to pass through.
 Films with a lower percentage of light transmission will provide better privacy, but also make it more difficult to see out of the vehicle in low light conditions.

-If you are applying film to the front side windows of your vehicle (in jurisdiction where this is allowed) then 20% film provides a nice balance between privacy and having the ability of being able to see out during low light conditions.
+If you are applying film to the front side windows of your vehicle (in jurisdictions where this is allowed) then 20% film provides a nice balance between privacy and being able to see out during low light conditions.
 If you are tinting every window in a vehicle, then the inside of the vehicle will be darker and thus harder to see into overall.
 In the UK where we can only tint the rear windows in our vehicles, a darker tint will need to be used in order to achieve that same level of privacy.

 5% film provides better privacy than 15% or 20% film, however 5% is much more difficult to see out of at night.
 If there is more light inside your vehicle than outside (on an unlit road for example), then the effect of your film will be reversed, and you won’t be able to see outside.